Roth-Lab/pyclone/README.txt

 # Versions

+## 0.12.7

+* Fixed bug in multi-sample plotting of allelic prevalences.
+Note this requires an upgrade to eppl 0.2.3 or greater.

 ## 0.12.6

 * Modified plot_cellular_frequencies to accept the `--file_format` flag which sets the output format for plot files.